 - Revenue & Customer Visits per a specified period of time (month, quarter)

 - Annualized Revenue/Customer.

 Do you share that information with your team members?
 As they learn more about the way their roles contribute to your bottom line (and therefore their job security and opportunity for growth), they have a greater feeling of the importance of their role, especially if their performance led to reviews that name them specifically.

 Invest in Your Team and Get Ready for a Higher ROI

 What have you done lately to show your appreciation for the team member who goes out of their way to greet customers with a smile instead of an eye roll?
 Or for the people at your front desk who immediately end their personal conversation when a client walks through the front door?

 When was the last time you updated your Standard Operating Procedures (or do you need to create and organize them as your first step)?
 Have you planned the next team get-together, whether it’s in-person or virtual?

-Do you know if your team members feel like a supported and valued part of your business?
-Build your investment in them today just by finding out if they feel connected, purposeful and understand how to win.
+Do your team members feel like a supported and valued part of your business?
+Build your investment in them today by finding out if they feel connected, purposeful and understand how to win.
 Then when you continue to invest in their journey, you’ll be amazed at the ways you grow together, and your business succeeds.